nunomourinho/forensicVmAutopsyUserManual/docs/user/evidence_disk.rst

    *Change*

+**Evidence recreation success**

+A success popup appears indicating that the evidence disk was sucessfully recreated:

 .. figure:: img/evidence_disk_0040.jpg
    :alt: Change
    :align: center

    *Change*

+**Start the ForensicVM**

+You should now start, open and login into the forensicVM:

 .. figure:: img/evidence_disk_0041.jpg
    :alt: Change
    :align: center

    *Change*

+**New evidence disk with only folder tags**

+A newly evidence disk was created with the existing Autopsy evidence tags as folders.
+No previously collect evidence will be present, so please `Import evidence disk`_ first.

 .. figure:: img/evidence_disk_0042.jpg
    :alt: Change